 Yeager Airport is West Virginia’s largest airport and is located just outside of downtown Charleston.
 Yeager Airport is home to one of several FAA-approved West Virginia flight schools, such as Hangar 9 Aviation, and provides FAA-required maintenance on commercial and general aviation planes in the area.

 Aviation is important to West Virginia residents and visitors for more than tourism.
 Helicopter emergency medical services (HEMS) and air ambulances are responsible for saving the lives of those critically injured and needing immediate medical attention – especially those who live in rural areas.

 West Virginia Airplane Crash

-The attorneys of Slack & Davis understand the role aviation plays in West Virginia.
+The attorneys of Slack Davis Sanger understand the role aviation plays in West Virginia.
 From traffic reporting to providing access for businesses in isolated areas, aviation touches everyone in and around Charleston.
 However, when proper precautions are not taken, tragedies occur.
 Helicopter and airplane crashes can happen for a number of reasons, such as overloading the airplane, engine or mechanical failure, flying during low visibility or inclement weather.
 If you have suffered the loss of a loved one, or have been injured in an airplane or helicopter crash, call us today for a free case evaluation at 800-455-8686.
 We will help you explore your legal options.
 As world-class aviation resources, our attorneys will get you the compensation you deserve.